darthinvader/Ecoin-Scrapper/README.md

 # MoneyMaker
-This is a bitcoin trading bot that will make us rich...maybe or lose all our money.
+This is a cryptocurrency scrapper.

 Libraries:matlibplot,ccxt,